||Images Of Poliomyelitis||

 Is this where malathion has elite significance?
 An economic benefit?
 A cold war, appearing as constant, regular, domestic poisonings, which replace the disruptions of large-scale organized war.
 Hayes and Laws are sanctioning toxic solutions to industry for their social dilemmae.

 59e There is a tendency to take for granted the beneficial effects of small amounts of certain classes of compounds, which we call drugs, nutrients, or growth promoters and to ignore completely the beneficial effects of small amounts of other materials, some of which we call poisons.
 A strange sentence, which bears evidence of conscious manipulation -- Hayes and Laws are quite aware that drugs (pharmaceuticals) are derived from pesticides and war-gas technology, that in general pharmaceuticals are poisons, and the range from slightly toxic (aspirin) to highly toxic (AZT).
 Yet 'drugs' are polarized conceptually against "other materials, some of which we call poisons", thus creating a false thesis/antithesis, which can be used to spawn false syntheses.
 59g "There is little or no reason to think that the effectiveness of arsenilic acid and various antibiotic feed additives depends on any nutritive value.
 Their mode of action ... remains unknown , The phrase "mode of action remains unknown" is incredible.
-This statement of mystery regarding rapid tissue growth, such as cancer, is one which most of us are familiar, hearing it from gynecologists, cancer surgeons ("cancer is a mystery, it only we knew!").
-They seem not to have heard the basic principle, that when biological systems are threatened (poisoned) they engage in accelerated genetic recombination.
-They appear unaware of the works of Carrel, et al. 59g but their ability to make chickens, pigs, and calves grow faster is inescapable.
+This statement of mystery regarding rapid tissue growth, such as cancer, is one which most of us are familiar, hearing it from gynecologists and cancer surgeons ("cancer is a mystery, if only we knew!").
+The authors seem unaware of the basic biological principle, that when biological systems are threatened (poisoned) these systems engage in accelerated genetic recombination.
+The authors seem unaware of the works of Carrel, et al. 59g but their ability to make chickens, pigs, and calves grow faster is inescapable.
 In this case understanding is in terms of commercial success.
 Poisoning pigs, chickens, calves, and race horses yields a profit.
 The inference is that poisoning humans also yields a profit.
 232 There is even less recognition of the need to test in humans the safety of other chemicals to which people will be exposed.
-Another creation of category of poisons, without using the word poison.
+This is another creative category for poisons, without using the word poison.
 This sentence could be translated as follows: The ignorant public and policy makers do not realize the benefits of poisons in small doses and they realize even less the need for themselves to be used as guinea pigs for new poisons ("beneficial" and non-beneficial poisons).
 232 In fact, little thought seems to have been given to the question of whether it is ethical to release a new chemical for general use before it has been tested under controlled conditions in a limited population.
-Another well lubricated spitball ("very little thought"), sliding by -- a hypocrisy in the form of another false thesis.
+Another well lubricated spitball ("very little thought"), sliding by -- a hypocrisy in the form of another false thesis...
 Hayes and Laws are quite aware that the releasing of untested toxins and dosages for general consumption already consciously occurs every day.
 232 However, there is some evidence -- including circumstances surrounding the case of Hyman vs. Jewish Hospital -- suggesting that not only investigators but many other educated people consider that, as long as the subjects of research are uninjured, it is ethically more important to gather knowledge leading to human welfare than to observe legalistic limitations of informed consent.
 A patient pays a fortune to a hospital expecting help, then secretly becomes the subject of poisonous experiments.

 The reader is sold the concept that educated people believe in disregarding legalities of informed consent when poisoning others, for whatever "beneficial" purpose they have rationalized for humanity.
 This obviously includes malathion spray programs over dense city populations, which were sold as "harmless" (quote, CDC rep NYC mayor Giuliani).
 See paragraph 59c2, above left.

-Note the narrow phrase "legal limitations" rather than the actual, "moral and legal limitations".
+Note the near-meaningless term "legalistic limitations" rather than the actual concern, "moral and legal limitations".

 Hayes and Laws are typical of ongoing claims that cancer and tumour growth are "mysteries."
 So, I'll provide what I see as a realistic view of the approximate relation between poisons and their various effects.